rapastranac/gempba/README.md

 - initialise:
   - BranchHandler();
-  - MPIScheduler();
+  - mpi_scheduler();
 - read input data
   - This is only necessary if all processes need a global copy of the initial data set.
 Otherwise it can be avoided.
 - Initialise a buffer decoder.
 This instance will know the data types that the received buffer is going to be converted to.
-- Initialise the ```resultFetcher```.
+- Initialise the ```result_fetcher```.
 This instance will fetch the result from the *branch handler* the process has ended all its tasks, and it will send it back to the corresponding process.
 This *result fetcher* is usually invoked when the center has notified termination to all the processes.
 However, it is aimed to be used for non-void functions, when this result must be returned to another process different from the center.
-- invoke ```mpiScheduler.runNode(branchHandler, bufferDecoder, resultFetcher, serializer)```
+- invoke ```mpiScheduler.run_node(branch_handler, buffer_decoder, result_fetcher, serializer)```

 <br />
 These functions are synchronised such that no process ends until all of them have properly finished their duties.